carpentries/instructor-training/_episodes/01-welcome.md

-We will **not** be going over Data Carpentry, Library Carpentry, or Software Carpentry workshop content in detail (although you will get familiarity with some of the content through the exercises), This workshop is a significant requirement for becoming a certified Carpentries instructor.
+We will **not** be going over Data Carpentry, Library Carpentry, or Software Carpentry workshop content in detail (although you will get familiarity with some of the content through the exercises), This workshop is a significant requirement for becoming a certified Carpentries Instructor.
 The additional steps for certification will require that you dig into the workshop content yourself.
 We'll talk about that more tomorrow afternoon.

 We also do not discuss how to develop lessons.
 Many of the ideas we